Legal pages for websites and blogs are super important to prevent lawsuits!

 As busy entrepreneurs, we tend to neglect the legal side of our online business.

-You could get sued and fined by the Federal Trade Commission (FTC) like these online businesses or worse, get sued by your customers/ clients resulting in LONG, EXPENSIVE legal battles.
+You could get sued and fined by the Federal Trade Commission (FTC) like these online businesses or worse, get sued by your customers or clients resulting in LONG, EXPENSIVE legal battles.

 A lot of things can wrong legally without proper legal pages on your website turning your world upside down (trust me, I’ve experienced it first-hand when we lost our family business to that devastating lawsuit in a heartbeat!).